Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A beautiful cay with a man-made pool.

-Mata La Gata is one of the enchanting islands that form La Parguera Nature Reserve, and it’s one of the few Puerto Rico islands with mangrove trees.
-But, different from many other islands, Mata La Gata sports picnic tables, where you can spend a nice afternoon with your family.
+Mata La Gata is one of the enchanting islands that form La Parguera Nature Reserve.
+It has picnic tables, where you can spend a nice afternoon with your family.

 There you have it!
 The complete list of islands and cays you can’t miss during your visit to Puerto Rico.
-But, if you want to stay on the mainland, check out these popular Puerto Rico destinations.
+If you’re staying on the mainland, check out these popular Puerto Rico destinations.

 Have fun visiting all the Puerto Rico islands!